Aculeasis/rhvoice-proxy/README.md

 ## Install
 `pip3 install rhvoice-wrapper`

-This package **NOT** provide RHVoice.
+This package does **NOT** provide RHVoice itself.
 You must be build (or install) RHVoice, languages and voices manually.
 In Windows you must specify the paths for work.

 #### rhvoice-wrapper-bin
 **Warning**! `rhvoice-wrapper-bin` not working in **macOS**, install RHVoice manually.